dCache/dcache-book2/cookbook-protos.md

     void dc_setClientActive()

-The environment variable DCACHE\_CLIENT\_ACTIVE switches the DCAP library to server-passive.
+The environment variable dCache\_CLIENT\_ACTIVE switches the DCAP library to server-passive.
 This is true for DCAP, DCAP preload and PROG-DCCP.

 PROG-DCCP switches to server-passive when issuing the `-A` command line option.